Updated: 21 April 2020

 Is Muay Thai Sparring Dangerous?

-Well, not dangerous in the sense that it’s life-threatening but injuries do happen.
+Well, not dangerous in the sense that it’s life-threatening but accidents do happen.
 It is, after all, a full-contact sport.
 The objective of sparring is to practise techniques, hone your reflexes and sharpen your instincts.
 So, it is usually performed at about 50% power or less and with protective gear including mouth guard, groin guard and shin guards.
 The trainers are also there to facilitate the sparring sessions to correct your techniques and keep things in check before tempers flare and gets out of hand.

 If the prospects of getting hurt or injured during sparring worries you, you really don’t have to spar at all.
 Sparring is a personal choice in most gyms and most definitely not included as part of a beginner’s curriculum.
 You should ideally be training for at least a few months before sparring.
 In many gyms, students are allowed to spar sometimes only after 6 months of basic level training.
 On this note, if the gym expects you to start sparring on your first lesson with full power, you should be a little wary.
 This is not the norm, and definitely not safe or helpful.
 Pack your gear and run!

 Whew!
 That’s a lot to take in.
 Hopefully you find the information here helpful and relevant to your experience.
 If there is any question, feel free to leave a comment or shoot me an email.
 I’m always happy to help.
 Have fun on your Muay Thai journey, train and have loads of fun.

 If you can get around the trolls, and the marketers, forums are great places to seek help on issues related to everything Muay Thai)

 Muay Thai Guy: Not the best fighter but certainly the most well-known Muay Thai blogger who is based in Thailand.
 He has a comprehensive online Muay Thai training course ideal for beginners and intermediate level fighters on Nak Muay Nation.